cmark0v/linux_hax/linuxhax.rst

 editors:
 ========
 - ``vi`` -the old version of vim. it sucks. if u have a new install and type vi this is what is usually there. it makes people hate vim. dont use it. install vim and it will clobber the path to this
-- ``vim`` -the new version of vi, if installed will alias as vi overriding above command, for serious people only. perfect for people that hate their mouse. extensible to the point of absurdity. it is a modal editor, meaning it has modes of interaction with file. hit escape to dissasociate from a mode, hit a letter to change to that mode. in this case the letter i is insert (normal edit mode), v is visual(select and delete copy and stuff large blocks to text), d is delete. u is undo. : char (yes use shift) lets u type in commands for user defined things and interactions with filesystem. :w is write. wq is write and quit. q is quit. q! is quick rtfn with no confirmation. r is read(a file).
+- ``vim`` -the new version of vi, if installed will alias as vi overriding above command, for serious people only. perfect for people that hate their mouse. extensible to the point of absurdity. it is a modal editor, meaning it has modes of interaction with the file. hit escape to dissasociate from a mode, hit a letter to change to that mode. in this case the letter ``i`` is insert (normal edit mode), ``v`` is visual(select and delete copy and stuff large blocks to text). in the default mode and in visual ``d`` is delete, hit it twice to delete a line. visual mode ``d`` deletes selection. ``u`` is undo. the  ``:`` char (yes use shift) lets u type in commands for user defined things and interactions with filesystem. ``:w`` is write. ``:wq`` is write and quit. ``:q`` is quit. ``q!`` is quick rtfn with no confirmation. ``:r <file>`` is read(a file and output it at current cursor position). ``:read !<commands>`` does the same for a shell command ``! <cmd>`` opens the shell and hides theeditor, returning when ytou exit

 - ``elvis`` - this is another editor, a better version of vi, lighter than vim(if i remember correctly)
+- ``neovim`` - a new and cooler vim that people who think theyre cool use. also has qt graphical neovim-qt, aparently feature-rich and more efficient cleaner codebase as it was written more recently
-- ``pico`` -simple old editor
+- ``pico`` -simple old editor not sure its ever used anymore.
 - ``nano`` -a fork/copy/something of pico, newer, good for noobs, often used and well respected. commands are on the screen when using it and ctrl-X based.
 - ``emacs`` -a complex and extensible editor, bulky for a command line utility. generally serious editor nerds that use stuff in this section use either emacs or vim, and have strong convictions about it.
 - ``ed`` -the simplest editor from extremely long time ago, only used in extreme emergencies. the kind of editor a eunich would use.
-- ``gedit`` - simple grpahical editor, good
+- ``gedit`` - simple grpahical editor, good, basically notepad with syntax highlighting.
-- ``neovim`` - a new and cooler vim that people who think theyre cool use. also has qt graphical neovim-qt, aparently feature-rich and more efficient cleaner codebase as it was written more recently

 system things(debian based mint/ubuntu):